How to Apply a Biblical Model of Christian Spiritual Formation to Your Deepest Concerns

 Clarification and emergence of his identity in Christ

 Practical reunion of his body, mind, and spirit resulting in increasing response-ability

 Fidelity and steadfast devotion to God in times of trials and trauma

 Reductions, if not absolute cessations in mental illness and addictions

 When Rob was 13, he began to experience daily panic attacks that would last until he was 20 and a junior in college.
-Desperate for help, he added psychology as a double major hoping to find Christ-centered help at the Baptist College that he attended.
-One day the professor went to the board, and drew an iceberg to illustrate the lesson for the day – Freud’s Psychoanalysis.
-Frustrated, Rob began to scratch out the notes he had begun to take.
+Desperate for help, he added psychology as a double major hoping to find Christ-centered help at the Baptist College he attended.
+One day, the professor went to the board and drew an iceberg to illustrate the lesson for the day – Freud’s Psychoanalysis.
+Frustrated, Rob began to scratch out the notes he had taken.
 Little did he know that no professional theory of Christian personality existed in the mid-80s.
 Before the class had finished, however, Rob had the first four steps of what would eventually become the model that illustrated his own recovery from panic disorder and depression.

 Now at 57, Rob is comforting others with the comfort that he continues to enjoy.
 In his counseling practice, he routinely helps men, women, and children discover the intersection of Christian Spiritual Formation and wellness.
 Rob is also writing and speaking about how enjoying God is the one thing that brings life and peace to the soul.